Our history

 2011

-Australia’s first community owned wind park opens in Hepburn, Victoria, generating enough clean energy for more than 2,000 homes in the region and still operates today.
+Australia’s first community owned wind park opens in Hepburn, Victoria, generating enough clean energy for more than 2,000 homes in the region.
+It still operates today.

 2012